YASH-MOHARIR/MojiMatch-Kiro/README.md

 A lightning-fast emoji matching game built for Reddit using Devvit.
 Race against the clock to find the one emoji that appears on both cards in this addictive pattern-recognition challenge!

+> **Quick Summary:** Find the matching emoji between two cards before time runs out!
+Each card shows 8 emojis with random sizes and rotations.
+Build combos for bonus points and time extensions.
+Compete on daily challenges and leaderboards with the Reddit community.
+Built with React, TypeScript, HTML5 Canvas, and Redis.

 ## 🎯 What is MojiMatcher?

 MojiMatcher is a fast-paced visual puzzle game where players must quickly identify the single matching emoji between two cards containing 8 emojis each.
 With only 30 seconds on the clock, players race to complete as many rounds as possible while building combos for massive point bonuses and time extensions.